17 KPIs every data-driven manager needs to lead their team

 15. Social Media Followers

 See where you stand on all of your social media platforms!

 16. Social Sentiment

 Understand the sentiment behind mentions of your brand across all media channels worldwide (social networks, news, forums, blogs, etc.) in all languages.

 KPIs for Call Centers

-To effectively operate in the stressful environment that is a call center you need to be dialled into the latest metrics and KPIs such as current service level, call volume and call resolution rates.
-The responsibility of managing thousands of calls each hour while maintaining a high standard of customer services can be hectic, which is why business dashboards allow you to keep an eye on everything.
+To effectively operate in the stressful environment that is a call center, you need to be dialed into the latest metrics and KPIs, such as current service level, call volume, and call resolution rates.
+The responsibility of managing thousands of calls each hour while maintaining a high standard of customer service can be hectic, which is why business dashboards allow you to keep an eye on everything.
 Use these call center KPIs to track your team’s performance through the busiest and most hectic days.
-For more call center metrics, check out of the Desk.com Integrations page.
+For more call center metrics, check out the Desk.com Integrations page.
 Learn more about Call Center KPIs.

 17. Today's Calls

 Monitor your daily call metrics and always know where you stand!
 (Up to 1000 calls)